 We all know that making January resolutions doesn’t work, right?
-But you want to point yourself in the right direction for 2021 and live purposefully so I say…
+But you want to point yourself in the right direction for the new year and live purposefully so I say do these five things instead of resolutions.

 #1: Choose a word